pamcy/React-ToDoList-App/README.md

 - [x] Render each list based on their task status
 - [x] Most important task is at the top of the page
 - [x] Store todo items in localStorage
+- [x] Drag and drop to change order of task items

 ## Installation